 Other Factors that Affect Open Rates

 It’s not just your subject line that affects your open rates.
-Sending frequency, sender, and the nature of your content all impact your results.
+The sender and nature of your content can also impact your results.
 Here are some things to consider when you create your campaign.

 - Consider the From Name